AnalogCommitter/AngularLint/README.md

 # AngularLint
-Linting of an Angular Project
+Linting of an Angular Project and displaying in Jenkins Dashboard